 - Butter & olive oil.
 Butter for the pasta and extra virgin olive oil for the vegetables and the cherry tomatoes.

 - Vegetables.
 Ideally ones that are available in spring, but we like to select veggies that do not require the complication of par-boiling/blanching.
-To that end – zucchini, yellow or orange bell pepper, asparagus (spears only, reserve the stalks for another meal).
+To that end – zucchini, yellow squash, green beans, yellow or orange bell pepper, asparagus (spears only, reserve the stalks for another meal).
 If you like peas – add some in, they are classic for this dish.
+Thinly sliced mushrooms, carrots and red onion are a good twist.

 - Cherry tomatoes.
 Warmed or blistered, they provide a burst of fresh sweetness to the dish.